blablacar/enjoliver/docs/enjoliver-architecture.md

 * reboot
 * poweroff

-If a strategy is returned, the machine try to takes a lock in locksmith and proceed to tear down the machine.
+If a strategy is returned, the machine try to takes a lock in locksmith and proceeds to tear down the machine.
 The tear down proceed to drain the kubernetes node.
-Its disable the scheduling of the node.
+Its disables the scheduling of the node.

 When the machine goes back, the ready process starts:
 * check etcd-vault